Careers: Broadcasting

 • Related technology and computer courses

-• Related legal courses pertaining to FCC guidelines and broadcasting laws
+• Related legal courses about FCC guidelines and broadcasting laws

 Palomar Community College

 By pursuing coursework through Palomar Community College’s radio and television program, students learn about the history, skills, and abilities needed to be a successful radio professional.
-At this community college located in Oceanside, California, some of the most popular courses include Radio Production or Sports Broadcasting.
+At this community college in Oceanside, California, some of the most popular courses include Radio Production or Sports Broadcasting.

 This video describes the DBA/CINE program at Palomar College.